What are magnet programs?

 What is a Choice School?

-This year, DCPS is beginning a new initiative known as Reinventing School Choice.
+Last year, DCPS is began a new initiative known as Reinventing School Choice.
 This means that all middle schools and all high schools will offer one or more “special programs” designed to attract students to the school.

 Why is the District changing all middle and high schools to Choice Schools?

 The District wants all schools, including neighborhood schools, to be viewed as good options for students.

 Are there any exceptions?

 Yes.
 Dedicated magnet schools are still known as magnet schools.